1 photo, 3 photographers, 3 cameras, and 3 ‘chimpers’:

 - A Sony Point and Shoot

-The three of them are ‘chimping’ at the same time.
-Chimping is checking every photo on the camera display immediately after taking the photo.
+The three of them are ‘chimping’ at the same time and on the same photo.
+Chimping is checking every photo on the camera rear LCD immediately after taking the photo.

 I almost never chimp because: